hackshackers/hackshackers-hugo-content/about.md

 ### How Do I Get Involved?

 Is there a [chapter in your area?](/groups) Join it.
-If you're interested in starting a chapter in your city, [tell us more about yourself and what you have in mind](/resources/join/).
-Also, you can email us at [volunteers@hackshackers.com](mailto:volunteers@hackshackers.com) if you just want to get involved.
+If you're interested in starting a chapter in your city, [tell us more about yourself and what you have in mind](/resources/start-a-group/).
+If you have any questions, feel free to [email us](mailto:samantha@hackshackers.com).

 ### What's Behind the Name?